vercel/next.js/examples/with-fingerprintjs/README.md

 ### API key

-In order to identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
+To identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
 You can learn more about API keys in the [official FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs/quick-start-guide).

-When you obtain your own public key, you need to set up API key in environment variable `NEXT_PUBLIC_FPJS_PUBLIC_API_KEY`.
+Once you get public key, you need to set up the API key in the environment variable `NEXT_PUBLIC_FPJS_PUBLIC_API_KEY`.